 Everyone has a special skill set, and whether you’re an accountant, a photographer or working at a grocery store, you can help!

-Animal rescues have loads of accounting paper work, including donations, grants, fees paid by doctors and animal care expenses, so an accountant donating just some of their time can be a huge help.
+Pet rescues have loads of accounting paper work, including invoicing animal shelter donations, grants, fees paid by doctors and animal care expenses, so an accountant donating just some of their time can be a huge help.
 Photographers can contribute as well, by using their skills for advertisements and to help pets get adopted.
-If you are looking to donate dog food and work at a grocery store, “you can give pet foods close to being expired to your shelter,” offers Blandford.
+If you are looking to donate dog food and work at a grocery store, “you can give pet foods close to being expired to your shelter,” Blandford says.
 Regardless of your skill set or occupation, give your local pet shelter a call, and chances are they’ll have a use for your skills!

 Run a Community Yard Sale

 While there are many ways to raise money to benefit your local humane society, a yard sale is a fun way to get the whole community involved.
 In addition to helping your local pet shelter by raising money and spreading awareness, you’ll be helping people get rid of stuff they don’t need anymore, and helping other people get bargains on those items!
-If you want to do more than just raise money, you can take it a step further—“Most shelters post a wish list,” notes Blandford, so you can work with your community to raise money to purchase as many items on the wish list as possible!
+If you want to do more than just raise money, you can take it a step further: “Most shelters post a wish list,” Blandford says, so you can work with your community to raise money to purchase as many animal shelter donations on the wish list as possible!

 Blandford recalls a heartwarming story where she collected old jeans, and then brought them to the senior center where they then made toys for an animal shelter.
 This is a win-win situation, as the seniors helping can feel great about doing something for someone else, and the animals at the pet shelters will have new toys to play with.

 Think about non-profits or groups that you’re involved with, and chances are there’s a way that they can help.
 Whether you’re involved with yoga or a bike club, having a group of people that can come together to help is a great opportunity.